acerbilab/ibs/matlab/README.md

 # Inverse binomial sampling (IBS) for MATLAB

 This folder contains MATLAB implementations and examples of IBS; see the [home page](https://github.com/lacerbi/ibs) for general information.
+For practical recommendations and any other question, check out the FAQ on the [IBS wiki](https://github.com/lacerbi/ibs/wiki).

 ## Code